touying-typ/touying/src/components.typ

 /// Left and right.
 ///
-/// - `left` is the content of the left part.
+/// - left (content): The content of the left part.
 ///
-/// - `right` is the content of the right part.
+/// - right (content): The content of the right part.
 #let left-and-right(left, right) = grid(
   columns: (auto, 1fr, auto),
   left, none, right,